-2.4 Using Jumper JP3 to clear CMOS
+2.3 Using Jumper JP3 to Clear CMOS

-To clear the CMOS data, you should turn off your computer's power and put Jumper JP3 in the position as shown below.
+To clear the CMOS data, you should turn off your computer's power and put Jumper JP3 in the Clear CMOS position as shown below for at least 10 seconds.
+Return the jumper to NORMAL and reboot.